The

 Renaissance.
 These multi-coursed stringed instruments were of a

-flat-topped design, with a curved, many staved, bowl-shaped back
+flat-topped design, with a curved, many staved, bowl-shaped back.

 intonation and furthering the chording capabilities.
 The mandolin